Stupid Fucking Bird: Act One

 Stupid Fucking Bird follows the life of Con (Conrad), a struggling playwright who is desperately trying to write a new play.
 Act I begins shortly before a theatrical presentation that Con is putting on at his mother's country home, in which his flighty girlfriend Nina is playing the lead.
 Con's mother Emma, a famous actress and overbearing presence in Con's life, unhappily attends the performance with her new lover Trigorin, a successful novelist.
 Con's good friends Dev and Mash also attend the performance.
 Dev is desperately in love with Mash, while Mash is infatuated with Con, who is oblivious to Mash's love because of his unhealthy obsession with Nina.
 Nina wants to become a famous actress more than anything and begins to have feelings for Trigorin, who is a successful writer who could advance her acting career.
 Act One ends with Con attempting to kill himself after discovering Nina's feelings for Trigorin.

 Act Two

-At the beginning of Act Two, we discover that Con has failed in his suicide attempt.
+At the beginning of Act Two, we discover that Con has survived his suicide attempt.
 While Nina is attempting to be a comforting presence in Con's life, we see her act upon her impulses to seduce Trigorin.
 Her seduction is soon thwarted by Emma.
 Nina leaves, flustered, while Trigorin begs Emma to release him from her clutches.
 She refuses, but Trigorin finds a way to wriggle free of her grip and runs away with Nina.